confluentinc/schema-registry/docs/api.rst

    :param string subject: Name of the subject to get metadata about

    :>json string name: Name of the subject
    :>json string compatibility: The compatibility level for this subject.
-Null if it was never overriden
+Null if it was never overridden

    :statuscode 404: Subject not found